Stevie Williams: DGK

 Williams is the founder and co-owner of Dirty Ghetto Kids (DGK) skateboards, an American skateboard company.
-The brand is distributed by the Kayo Corp company, a partnership that was established through Williams' friendship with Troy Morgan from Kayo.
+The brand is distributed by the Kayo Corp company, a partnership that was established through Williams's friendship with Troy Morgan from Kayo.

-In 2004, Williams' manager, Peter Golden, negotiated a contract with Reebok, whereby Williams was subsequently sponsored by the shoe company.
+In 2004, Williams's manager, Peter Golden, negotiated a contract with Reebok, whereby Williams was subsequently sponsored by the shoe company.
 Golden and Williams worked with Reebok to design a complete product line, including DGK skate shoes and clothing—the collection was named "RBK-DGK".
 Williams was the first professional skateboarder to be sponsored by Reebok.
 Williams was later asked to contribute to the design of the "Flipside" Air Jordan skate sneaker, produced by Nike, Inc.

-Williams announced the establishment of the "Da Playground" indoor training facility in 2011—the facility is located in Atlanta, Georgia, US and its main purpose is to provide a location for the DGK team to skate.
+Williams announced the establishment of the "Da Playground" indoor training facility in 2011—the facility is located in Atlanta, Georgia, and its main purpose is to provide a location for the DGK team to skate.
 However, footage that has been filmed inside the facility has also featured non-DGK skateboarders.

 Williams explained the ethos of both himself and DGK in a 2013 interview with the European skateboard publication, Kingpin—the importance of fun, friendship, and community is highlighted:

 I like reminiscing about the things that made me psyched on skating as a kid, it helps me go out there and keep doing it.
 The problem with most videos these days is that they just show how challenging skateboarding is, rather than showing how fun it is.
 I don’t have time for that shit.
-It feels like they are going too far, we’ve got to go back in time… It just doesn’t look fun anymore.
+It feels like they are going too far, we’ve got to go back in time ...
+It just doesn’t look fun anymore.
 I think that’s why the DGK video was so successful.
 We would go out all together, skate the same spots and you can actually see that we are having a bunch of fun.

 The DGK team was selected for the "Best Team" award at the 15th Annual Transworld SKATEboarding Awards that is produced by Transworld SKATEboarding magazine; the award followed a sixteen-page feature in TransWorld SKATEboarding magazine‘s April 2012 issue and the full-length video Parental Advisory, in which every team member contributed a full video part Williams stated in a June 2014 interview that he considers DGK his "biggest accomplishment" in skateboarding at that point in time.